NuLink-network/docs/product/staking_Dapp.md

       * Accumulated time:  Accumulated time for earning reward, accurate to second.
       * Reward: Unclaimed rewards for the user .
       * Staking Amount: The amount of fund which user stake in the pool.
+6.  **Node List**: Displays all active nodes in the NuLink testnet, including the following data:
+      * Node URI: IP and Port of the Worker node.
+      * Staker Address: Address of the node's staking account.
+      * Woker Address: Address of the node's Worker node.
+      * Worker Status: The current status of user's Worker node.
+Either online or offline.